(c) 2024 PillSync.com

 Swallow the capsule whole with the aid of liquids.
 Alternatively, open the capsule and sprinkle the contents onto a small amount (tablespoon) of applesauce and administer immediately.
 Do not store for future use.
 Drink fluids following the intake of the sprinkled capsule contents with applesauce.
 The capsules and the capsule contents must not be crushed or chewed.

-2.4 Dose Reductionand Discontinuation
+2.4 Dosage Reductionand Discontinuation

 If paradoxical aggravation of symptoms or other adverse reactions occur, reduce dosage or, if necessary, discontinue methylphenidate hydrochloride extended-release capsules (CD).
 If improvement is not observed after appropriate dosage adjustment over a one-month period, discontinue methylphenidate hydrochloride extended-release capsules (CD).